Does “Mining God’s Word” sound like a strange title?

 …for ordinary people…

-What was their motivation to risk everything and subject themselves to horrendous circumstances where they aged rapidly and risked death from Indians?
+What was their intent as they risked everything and subjected themselves to horrendous circumstances where they aged rapidly and risked death from Indians?
 Why did they swing a pick and shovel and bend over with the backbreaking work of panning from “can see” to “can’t see”?

 The gold miners were motivated by earthly riches, although the vast majority went broke.
-Followers of Jesus are motivated by heavenly treasure that changes us in life right now and extends into eternity.
+Followers of Jesus are motivated by heavenly treasure.
+Jesus’ life changes us in life right now and extends into eternity.

 …in order that they may know the mystery of God, namely, Christ, in whom are hidden all the treasures of wisdom and knowledge (Colossians 3:2b-3).

 So, it follows, if we can discover His design for learning, we will learn easier and better and be able to influence others since God designed us as learners (the word “disciple”).

 Let’s begin by seeing how Jesus learned, our Model for life.
 Read Luke 2:46-47.
 Jesus and His family traveled to Jerusalem for a Jewish feast.
 When they returned to Nazareth, His parents must have thought Jesus was with His cousins.
 They returned when they noticed Him missing.